sogeuni/sogeuni.github.io/content/abs/commands/basic-commands.md

 ## ln

 Creates links to pre-existings files.
 A "link" is a reference to a file, an alternate name for it.
-The **ln** command permits referencing the linked file by more than one name and is a superior alternative to aliasing (see [[example 4-6|Example 4-6]]).
+The **ln** command permits referencing the linked file by more than one name and is a superior alternative to aliasing (see [[Example 4-6|Example 4-6]]).

 The **ln** creates only a reference, a pointer to the file only a few bytes in size.